 Retention by cohort

 Cohort retention shows how user behavior evolves over time.
 Looking at retention by signup date or by feature exposure reveals whether engagement improvements are durable or temporary.
+A 5 percent increase in retention can drive 25 to 95 percent higher revenue, according to Bain & Company.

 Repeat usage of core actions